Lawliet955/lawliet-devsecops-portfolio/README.md

-# 💼 Alex Thompson - Full Stack Developer Portfolio
+# 💼 Francesco Sessa - Cloud Infrastructure & DevOps Engineer Portfolio

 A modern, fast, and fully responsive **developer portfolio website** built with **React**, **TypeScript**, **Tailwind CSS**, and **Vite**.
 This project showcases personal information, technical skills, featured projects, and contact details — all wrapped in a clean, elegant UI.